aws-samples/aws-lambda-manage-rds-connections/README.md

 As a result, the best practice is to just use one connection per lambda container, initialized in the global section of the lambda function and relying on the DB server TTL to reclaim it.

 Lambda concurrency limits also help mitigate some of the challenges, but some still remain:
+1. Using a global connection variable inside the handler ensures that any new connections stay open for subsequent calls.
+But in the case of MySQL and PostgreSQL there is risk of session leakage across the open connection that can result in locking issues.
-1. Since the concurrency limit is applied to 'Account' level, you might have to create separate AWS accounts to segregate different serverless applications, which have different throttling requirements.
+2. Since the concurrency limit is applied to 'Account' level, you might have to create separate AWS accounts to segregate different serverless applications, which have different throttling requirements.
-2. You can apply concurrency limits at the functional level too.
+3. You can apply concurrency limits at the functional level too.
 In this case, concurrency limits should correspond to 'peak' invocations, which might not be known, and one might end up in overprovisioning / under provisioning of DB connections.
-3. Lambda hotspots: From the DB perspective, if multiple lambda functions (or serverless applications) are accessing the DB, it becomes a challenge to dynamically allocate connections to a Lambda which is currently running 'hot', due to some external factors like time of the day/year, seasonal promotions, application dynamics etc.
+4. Lambda hotspots: From the DB perspective, if multiple lambda functions (or serverless applications) are accessing the DB, it becomes a challenge to dynamically allocate connections to a Lambda which is currently running 'hot', due to some external factors like time of the day/year, seasonal promotions, application dynamics etc.

 Dynamic Connections Management tries to address these challenges.